Madagascar 3: Europe's Most Wanted (soundtrack)

-Madagascar 3: Europe's Most Wanted (Music from the Motion Picture) is the soundtrack album to the 2012 film Madagascar 3: Europe's Most Wanted, the third instalment in the Madagascar franchise.
-The album was released on June 5, 2012 by Interscope Records, and featured original songs and score, produced by Hans Zimmer, who worked on the franchise's previous instalments.
+Madagascar 3: Europe's Most Wanted (Music from the Motion Picture) is the soundtrack album to the 2012 film Madagascar 3: Europe's Most Wanted, the third installment in the Madagascar franchise.
+The album was released on June 5, 2012 by Interscope Records, and featured original songs and score, produced by Hans Zimmer, who worked on the franchise's previous installments.
 The album featured popular dance singles, accompanying few original songs written specially for the film.

 Album information

-In some variations of the soundtrack, "Cool Jerk" is featured in replacement of "We No Speak Americano".
-"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and not included on the soundtrack and was replaced by "Firework" for the circus.
+In some variations of the soundtrack, "Cool Jerk" is featured in replacement of "We No Speak Americano" by Yolanda Be Cool & DCUP.
+"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and not included on the soundtrack and was replaced by "Firework" by Katy Perry for the circus.
 "Any Way You Want It" by Journey and the instrumental "Watermark" from the album of the same name by Enya were also used, but are not included on the soundtrack.
 "Land of Hope and Glory" by Edward Elgar appears in the track "Fur Power".
 The "Afro Circus" tune is from "Entrance of the Gladiators", by the Czech composer Julius Fučík.